Here are some edited, versions of poems written primarily for performance.

 The Poet Beanz The Poet Beanz

-synths and cats
+Synths and cats

 There is a venn diagram somewhere in which synthesisers and cats overlap.
 If you are a cat owning synth player then this is for you.